marcoantonioni/daffy/daffydoc/docs/Tips-and-Tricks/Common-Commands.md

-      --prepareHost                          This will run the prepareHost for daffy --mustGather                           This will run the mustGather for daffy --installOC                            This will install the oc command line tool --installOpenShiftInstall              This will install the openshift-install command line tool" --installAWS                           This will install the aws commandline tool --installAzure                         This will install the azure commandline tool --installGCloud                        This will install the gcloud commandline tool
+      --prepareHost                          This will run the prepareHost for daffy --mustGather                           This will run the mustGather for daffy --installOC                            This will install the oc command line tool --installOpenShiftInstall              This will install the openshift-install command line tool --installAWS                           This will install the aws commandline tool --installAzure                         This will install the azure commandline tool --installGCloud                        This will install the gcloud commandline tool